 Business-to-business (B2B) sales is the process of selling a product or service to another business.
-You could be selling a SaaS product, IT support, office supplies, or app development—as long as you’re selling from one business to another, it falls under the B2B sales umbrella.
+You could be selling a SaaS product, IT support, office supplies, web app development, or even working as a wholesale supplier —as long as you’re selling from one business to another, it falls under the B2B sales umbrella.

 Which leads us to the big question at hand: